vuejs/docs/src/guide/forms.md

 <input v-model.number="age" type="text" />
 ```

-This is often useful when the input type is `text`. if the input type is `number`, Vue can automatically convert the raw string value to a number, and you don't need to add the `.number` modifier.
+This is often useful when the input type is `text`.
+If the input type is `number`, Vue can automatically convert the raw string value to a number, and you don't need to add the `.number` modifier to `v-model`.
 If the value cannot be parsed with `parseFloat()`, then the original value is returned.

 ### `.trim`